-Monterey County feeds our Nation - crops grown in Monterey County supply large percentages of total national pounds produced each year: 61% of leaf lettuce, 57% of celerey, 56% of head lettuce, 48% of brocolli, 38% of spinach, 30% of cauliflower, 28% of strawberries, and 3.6% of wine grapes.
+Monterey County feeds our Nation: crops grown in Monterey County supply large percentages of total national pounds produced each year: 61% of leaf lettuce, 57% of celery, 56% of head lettuce, 48% of broccoli, 38% of spinach, 30% of cauliflower, 28% of strawberries, and 3.6% of wine grapes.

-Farming shapes the local landscape – for every acre of buildings and pavement in Monterey County there are four acres of strawberries, lettuce, grapes, or other crops.
+Farming shapes the local landscape: for every acre of buildings and pavement in Monterey County there are four acres of strawberries, lettuce, grapes, and other crops.

-Leaf Lettuce, Strawberries, Head Lettuce, Broccoli, Nursery stock, Wine Grapes, Celery, Cauliflower, and Spinach
+Strawberries, Leaf Lettuce, Head Lettuce, Broccoli, Cauliflower, Spinach, Nursery & Flowers, Brussels Sprouts, Celery, and Livestock & Poultry.

 153,715 acres utilize time clocks and pressure switches to maintain schedules